parimalp/compute_acceleration_using_Vitis/README.md

 Step 3: Build for software emulation

-Set `Active build configuration` to `Emulation-SW` on the upper right corner of Application Project Settings view, or top icon bar.
+Set `Active build configuration` to `Emulation-SW` on the upper right corner of Application Project Settings view.

 Begin build by clicking the little hammer icon on top icon bar, or right click `vadd` and select `Build Project`